arkiven4/vibio/README.md

 ## Run on Target Device

 First, you need libfuse.so.2 to run the image.
-On Arch-Linux you install using command:
+On Arch-Linux you can install using command:

 ```sh
 sudo pacman -S fuse2